mysociety/alaveteli/conductor/tracks/export_optimization_20260710/phase3_security_gate.md

 - Remaining dependency advisories for `bootstrap-sass`, `jquery-ui-rails`, and `webrick` are not accepted as low risk.
 They are blocking closeout in fork-local GitHub issue `#18`.
+- Brakeman now runs in warning-fail mode and emits plain text to CI logs.
+It reports 37 warnings after the existing ignore file is applied, including high-confidence unsafe reflection and SQL injection findings.
+These are not accepted as low risk and block closeout in fork-local GitHub issue `#19`.

 ## Closeout Rule